Rose West: Aftermath

 Fred's younger brother, John, hanged himself in the garage of his Gloucester home in November 1996.
 At the time of his suicide, he had been awaiting the jury verdict in his trial for the alleged multiple rapes of his niece, Anna Marie, and another underage girl at Cromwell Street in the 1970s.
 (Note: Anna Marie had earlier testified to having been raped approximately 300 times as a child by John West.)

 The Wests' son Stephen is also known to have made a suicide attempt by hanging in 2002.
 In 2004 he was jailed for nine months for having unlawful sex with a 14-year-old girl on multiple occasions.

 Another of the West children, Barry, took his own life via a suspected drug overdose in October 2020 at the age of 40.
 For several years prior to his death, he is known to have battled a drug addiction and psychiatric problems as a result of the abuse he had endured and witnessed, including the murder of his sister Heather, as a child.

 The Wests' house in Cromwell Street was demolished in October 1996, with every piece of debris destroyed to discourage potential souvenir hunters.
 It had been referred to in the press as the "House of Horrors."
 The site was later redeveloped into a public pathway.

+As of May 2026, Rose remains incarcerated at New Hall jail, in Wakefield, West Yorkshire, where she maintains her innocence.